ryands17/case-study/README.md

 - `pnpm build` compile typescript to js
 - `pnpm watch` watch for changes and compile
-- `pnpm test` run integration tests via vitest.
-This will deploy the stack if not already deployed.
-Passing in the `destroy` argument will also destroy the stack after the tests have been completed
+- `pnpm test` run integration tests via vitest with the following options
   - `pnpm test` run tests and keep the stack
   - `pnpm test destroy` run tests and then destroy the stack
 - `pnpm cdk deploy` deploy this stack to your default AWS account/region